-I am the founding Director of the MICA Game Lab: a research lab that explores he role of play within culture and its potential to create new forms of meaning.
-We believe that games are a cultural form that is vital to how we learn, create community, tell stories and engage with the world.
-We create playful projects and games, hold public events, host a designer in residence program and are a hub for game related activities at MICA and the Baltimore community.
+I was the founding Director of the MICA Game Lab: a research lab that explores the role of play within culture and its potential to create new forms of meaning.
+The lab explored games as a cultural form vital to how we learn, create community, tell stories and engage with the world.
+We created playful projects and games, held public events, hosted a designer-in-residence program, and were a hub for game-related activities at MICA and the Baltimore community.

 The Quadcade is a collaborative project between the MICA Game Lab, the Maryland Blended Reality Center and the University of Maryland Medical Center’s Shock Trauma unit.
 The project goal is to research and explore how VR games can be used in the rehabilitation of severe spinal cord injuries.

 Working closely with the doctors, researchers and patient partners we have designed a suite of VR games that are played with commercial VR hardware and the Quadstick, a joystick made for quadriplegics.

 The games are intended to be used during trach trials, a stressful test where patients ability to breath off a ventilator is measured.
 The games also serve a second purpose of helping newly injured patients become familiar with adaptive technologies.

 The project won the 2021 Games For Change Award for the Best XR For Change!